 If you didn’t notice, Kelly Oubre Jr. has been playing at an elite level since he chose to ditch his headband in late January.
 I am sure many of you noticed his recent change in style on the court, but have you looked at his stats since?

 Through the first 16 games with a headband, Oubre shot 37% from the field and had one of the worst 3PT percentages in the league at 20%.
 The lowest percentages of his career.

-Oubre Jr’s early season woes have been well documented.
+Oubre Jr’s early-season woes are well-documented.
 His shot selection and awareness on the basketball court had fans around the Bay Area questioning his fit with the team.
 His confidence appeared to be nonexistent.
-But most importantly, it didn’t appear to be having much fun, which is what playing the game is all about.
-As of late he looks like a man on a mission.
-In fact, he has slowly emerged as the Warriors second option as of late.
-His confidence is at an all-time high, and his consistency has been improving as the season continues.
+But most importantly, he didn’t seem to be enjoying the game.
+As of late, he is playing like a man on a mission.
+He has slowly emerged as the Warrior’s second option over the past five games.
+His confidence is at an all-time high, and his consistency rates have improved dramatically.

-NFL Hall of Famer Deion Sanders once said, “If you look good, you feel good, and if you feel good, you play good”.
+NFL Hall of Famer Deion Sanders once said, “If you look good, you feel good, and if you feel good, you play well.”

 If that is the case, Oubre Jr should consider losing the headband for good because he is playing lights out.